praajnabaragur/Blink-To-Speak-Application/README.md

 Glitches found on MacOS.<br>
 Not tested on Windows.<br>

+Note: The Application is currently still under development.

 Sources:
 <ol>
 <li><a href="https://towardsdatascience.com/real-time-eye-tracking-using-opencv-and-dlib-b504ca724ac6"> Real-time eye tracking using OpenCV and Dlib by Vardan Agarwal </a> </li>